-To activate Conventional mode, select a preset call number for a conventional channel using the scroll key and press the PTT key.
+To activate Conventional mode, enter the channel number you wish to use (between 101 and 110) using the digit keys and press the PTT key.
 The display window shows the channel number selected-for example, CHANNEL 105.
-The scroll () key will now toggle to a second conventional channel if preprogrammed.
-To activate it press the PTT key.

-To return to Trunking mode, press the Clear (>><) key.
+To return to Trunking mode, press the Clear (>>) key, or enter a call number for a trunked party using the digit keys.